Technical Resources

 Database Engines and Tools for Transforming and Loading

-This section provides an overview of different tools and products that can be at assistance when loading, storing, maintaining, and transforming data.
+This section provides an overview of different tools and products that can be at assistance when loading, storing, maintaining, and transforming data, as well as simple querying, analysis, and reporting, to know and understand the data.
 The basis of your data analytics approach, but also useful for other data related activities.

 The links have been sorted after the country of the currently controlling owner of the software, or of the operator of a cloud-based service, as this has increasing importance in the prevailing geopolitical and data protection reality.
 Open Source is considered neutral.